hussein-esmail7/random/README.md

 # random
-A place for random files
+A place for random files or to host individual files